cityofaustin/atd-knack-services/README.md

 - The [Knack configuration file](#knack-config) requires that all entries include a `modified_date_field_id`.
 This field must be exposed in the source container and must be configured in the Knack application to reliably maintain the datetime at which a record was last modified.
 Note that Knack does not have built-in funcionality to achieve this—it is incumbent upon the application builder to configure app rules accordingly.

-- The [Postges data store](#postgres-data-store) relies on a stored procedure to maintain an `updated_at` timestamp which is set to the current datetime whenever a record is created or modified.
+- The [Postgres data store](#postgres-data-store) relies on a stored procedure to maintain an `updated_at` timestamp which is set to the current datetime whenever a record is created or modified.

 - The processing scripts in this repository accept a `--date` flag which will be used as a filter when extracting records from the Knack application or the Postgres database.
 Only records which were modified on or after this date will be ingested into the ETL pipeline.